Frequently Asked Questions

 All academic support resources for Princeton undergraduates are available free of charge.

 What should I do if I continue to struggle after getting help for a course?

 If you have been getting help from instructors and tutors, but still find yourself struggling, make an appointment to meet with your residential college dean or assistant dean.
 They can review your overall academic program with you and make sure you know all your options, including adjustments to your course load and schedule.

 How do I choose a major?

 There are many factors you may wish to consider when selecting a major — your interests, your talents, your goals and values, and what intellectual community will be the best fit for you.
-Fortunately, there are also many advising resources to help you make your decision, including your academic advisers, departmental representatives, residential college deans and directors of studies, peer advisers and the Office of Career Services.
+Fortunately, there are also many advising resources to help you make your decision, including your academic advisers, departmental representatives, residential college deans and assistant dean, peer advisers and the Center for Career Development.
 Departmental open houses in the spring and Major Choices events throughout the year will also introduce you to disciplines and departments.
-The Major Choices website offers a lot of advice on how to choose a concentration (as it's officially called at Princeton).
-It brings together information on each department, including student perspectives and links to alumni profiles, study abroad advice, and a list of recent jobs and internships taken by majors.
 Above all, the best way for you to explore potential majors and find the one that’s best for you is to take a variety of courses that interest you during your first two years.

 How do I declare a major?

 B.S.E. students join their departments at the end of their first year by selecting courses for the next fall with their chosen department and declaring their selection on the registrar’s website in May.
 A.B. students declare their concentration in mid-April of their sophomore year by selecting their next fall’s courses with their chosen department’s designated adviser or departmental representative and then confirming their selection on the registrar’s website.
 Detailed information regarding the major declaration process will be e-mailed to you as your selection time approaches.